perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 **Definition:**
 - The law established by the outcomes of former cases
 - <u>Why is it required?</u>
-	- Existing laws cannot keep up with the rate of technolog
+	- Existing laws cannot keep up with the rate of technological advancement